dubformer/awesome-speech-tokenizers/README.md

 ## Metrics to Compare Speech Tokenizers

-Here’s a compact map of the metrics this paper uses to compare (speech) tokenizers, grouped by what they measure.
+To be honest, we don't trust standalone speech tokenizer metrics - they barely transfer to the final TTS model and poorly correlate with what we consider "a good speech representation."
+But for the sake of completeness, if you train your own tokenizers, you'll need to track some objectives.
+Here's a compact map of the metrics to compare speech tokenizers, grouped by what they measure.

 **1) Reconstruction & perceptual quality (Codec-SUPERB / VERSA)**